GSA/plainlanguage.gov/_pages/guidelines/audience/address-the-user.md

 ## Use pronouns to speak directly to your reader

-Pronouns help the audience picture themselves in the text and relate to what you’re saying.
+Pronouns help the audience picture themselves in the text and relate to what you're saying.
 More than any other single technique, using "you" pulls users into the information and makes it relevant to them.

 When you use "you" to address users, they are more likely to understand what their responsibility is.